apache/flink/docs/content/docs/dev/table/sql/create.md

  | { INCLUDING | EXCLUDING | OVERWRITING } { GENERATED | OPTIONS | WATERMARKS }
 }[, ...]

-<select_query>:
-The table is populated using the data from the select query.

 ```

 The statement above creates a table with the given name.
 If a table with the same name already exists